Best Things to Do in BRUSSELS, the Capital of Europe

 The exhibition of old furniture, books, and paintings is well worth a visit.

-Once you’re there, you should also visit the Church of Saint Peter and Saint Guidon as well as the adjacent beguinage, installed in 1252.
+Once you’re in the area, you should also visit the Church of Saint Peter and Saint Guidon as well as the adjacent beguinage, installed in 1252.

 Anderlecht's core, the Church of Saint Peter and Saint Guidon.